KatkaWorks/nationalities-analysis/steps.md

 1. The **Canadian** and **Silesian** communities are the smallest, with each having just over 500 people, and this highlights a very limited presence in Slovakia.
 2. The **Iranian**, **Irish**, and **Korean** populations are slightly larger, with each totalling under 2,000 people, which shows that these communities remain relatively small.
+---

+## Conclusion

+This project provided a comprehensive analysis of demographic trends relating to nationality in Slovakia between 2021 and 2024.
+Using data from the Statistical Office of the Slovak Republic and visualising it in Power BI, the following key findings emerged:

+1. **Urban growth trends:** The Ukrainian, Vietnamese, Serbian, and Russian communities experienced the fastest growth in cities, indicating significant migration to urban areas.
+2. **Rural population trends:** The Slovak majority continues to grow in rural areas, though some urban Slovak populations have declined.
+3. The smallest communities in Slovakia are the Canadian, Silesian, Iranian, Irish and Korean populations, highlighting the diversity of minority communities.
+4. **Overall insights:** By comparing the top and bottom populations, we can gain a clearer picture of Slovakia's demographic landscape, understanding both migration patterns and minority representation.

+This analysis shows how combining SQL-based data aggregation with Power BI visualisations can help to identify trends and support data-driven storytelling.

+---